iccmr-quantum/1st_isqcmc/index.md

 Composed in 2020, _Second Cornestone_ is a piece for kamâncheh (an Iranian bowed string instrument) and music stands.
 The composer will introduce the piece, the quantum sotfware and inspiration, and will play a recording from the premiere, which took place at the University of California, Irvine, USA.

 19:10 – 19:30: **Quantum Sound: A Live Performance of Superconducting Instruments**
-- _Spencer Topel_ Performer (Yale Quantum Institute, USA)
+- _Spencer Topel_  (Performer, Yale Quantum Institute, USA)
-- _Luke Burkhart_ Performer (Yale Quantum Institute & Keysight Technologies, USA)
+- _Luke Burkhart_ (Performer, Yale Quantum Institute & Keysight Technologies, USA)
-- _Kyle Serniak_ Performet (Yale Quantum Institute & MIT Lincoln Laboratory, USA)
+- _Kyle Serniak_ (Performer, Yale Quantum Institute & MIT Lincoln Laboratory, USA)
-- _Florian Carle_ Producer (Yale Quantum Institute, USA)
+- _Florian Carle_ (Producer, Yale Quantum Institute, USA)

 Composition performed live from Yale’s Quantum Labs at the Becton Center in New Haven USA.
 A short introduction to the piece will be given before the performence.
 (See also Research Papers Session II)